CoderSufiyan/CoderSufiyan/README.md

 - 👋 Hi, I’m @CoderSufiyan
-- :atom: I’m interested in Frontend Web Development.
+- :atom: I’m interested in Technical Writing and Frontend Web Development.
-- ⚛️ I’m currently learning React.
+- ⚛️ I’m currently exploring React(a JS library).
 - :handshake: I’m looking to collaborate on various projects.
 - :computer: Have a look at some of my blogs [here](https://github.com/CoderSufiyan/BLOGS/blob/main/Blogs.md).